YU-Zhejian/art_modern/Readme.md

 #### Using Fully Static Build

 In each release, there will be a file named `build_rel_with_dbg_alpine-x86_64.tar.gz` in the [Releases](https://github.com/YU-Zhejian/art_modern/releases) section.
-The file contains fully static linked libraries and executable binaries built under x86\_64 Alpine Linux, which should work on most x86\_64 Linux distributions.
+The file contains fully static linked executable binaries built under x86\_64 Alpine Linux, which should work on most x86\_64 Linux distributions.
 Unzip it, and you're good to go.

 **WARNING** Static builds may lead to compromised security.